AbdullahAlShaad/notes/kubernetes/kubernetes.md

 Endpoint slices works like Endpoint, but it is more scalable and more suitable when we have large cluster.

 #### Kube-Proxy
 kube-proxy is responsible for implementing a form of virtual IP for Services.
+The IP of k8s objects are not accessible from outside world.
+Thus, they are called Virtual IP.

 ***User space proxy mode***
 : In this mode, kube-proxy watches the k8s control plane for addition and removal of Service and Endpoint objects.